Khaaz/Cross-Server-Bot/README.md

   - lock all - Lock all channels in the network: `c!lock all`
   - unlock - Unlock the current channel: `c!unlock`
   - unlock all - Unlock all channels: `c!unlock all`
-  - commands are usable by poeple with roles in managerRoles only.
+  - commands are usable by poeple with roles in manageRoles only.

 ## Setup